 PrEP is a daily pill that stops HIV from multiplying in your body in the event that you are exposed to the virus.
 For PrEP to be effective, a person has to take PrEP every single day.
 That’s what makes PrEP different than a vaccine, which is administered, say, once and can then fight off an infection for several years.
 Learn more about how PrEP works here.

-The risk of getting HIV through sex drops by more than 90 percent among those who take PrEP consistently, according to the Centers for Disease Control and Prevention (CDC).
+The risk of getting HIV through sex drops by about 99 percent among those who take PrEP consistently, according to the Centers for Disease Control and Prevention (CDC).
 Although that’s an impressive number, doctors still recommend using a condom every time for maximum protection against HIV, as well as preventing other sexually transmitted infections like gonorrhea and chlamydia.
-(PrEP also reduces the risk of HIV transmission by 70 percent for those who share needles.)
+(PrEP also reduces the risk of HIV transmission by at least 74 percent for those who share needles.)

 Taking PrEP is a safe way to prevent HIV and does not have many risks or serious side effects.
 Some people experience a bit of a nausea at first, which generally fades away.
 For those who have been taking PrEP for five years and do not have HIV, no significant health problems have been reported, according to the CDC.